 Management is responsible for the other information included in the annual report.
-The other information comprises the Statement of Revenues, Expenditures and Changes in Fund Balance-Budget and Actual, Budgetary Analysis (General Fund 01 only) on pages 99 through 102 for the year ended September 30, 2023, and the schedules of World Bank Projects Financial Summary on pages 103 - 104 for the year ended September 30, 2023 but does not include the basic financial statements and our auditor's report thereon.
+The other information comprises the Statement of Revenues, Expenditures and Changes in Fund Balance-Budget and Actual, Budgetary Analysis (General Fund 01 only) on pages 99 through 102 for the year ended September 30, 2023 but does not include the basic financial statements and our auditor's report thereon.
 Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.